Migration data in South America

 - While the data sources above provide government agencies with useful information on international migration that can be compared with other countries in the region, data sources are still widely dispersed across agencies, not consolidated and lack coordination.

 - There is lack of communication among the holders of official information on migration.
 In this context, the case of the Andean countries should be recognized.
-At the request of the CAN, a methodological dialogue was generated among participating parties in the collection of data (that is the National Statistical Institutes, the authorities of migratory organizations, and the Central Banks).
+At the request of the Andean Community of Nations (CAN), a methodological dialogue was generated among participating parties in the collection of data (that is the National Statistical Institutes, the authorities of migratory organizations, and the Central Banks).
 As a result, data among the four countries are comparable.
 Furthermore, the reports on remittances published by the four participating Central Banks have been homogenized to the point of becoming the object of quarterly community reports.

 - Administrative records: Statistical information from administrative records of international arrivals and departures in the region presents deficiencies in terms of coverage and quality.
 First, a large number of movements are not recorded, as many migrants avoid passing through customs and/or border posts, especially fluvial and terrestrial.
 Moreover, the records also count movements that cannot be included under the statistical concept of migration, such as tourist arrivals and border transits; this makes it difficult to distinguish migratory movements in and out of the region.
 Since it is impossible to identify the different types of flows, it is also difficult to know precisely the volume of migratory movements.